 Normal values range from 0.2 to 3.3 ng/mL/hour.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-High levels of renin may be due to:
+A high level of renin may be due to:

-Low renin levels may be due to:
+A low level of renin may be due to: